felvin-search/gpt-repository-loader/README.md

 # Include JS/TS config files and ignore a specific directory
 gpt-repository-loader . --include-js-ts-config -i "node_modules/"

+# List all files with their token counts
+gpt-repository-loader . -l
 ```

 ## What to use it for?